Naye312/cse15l-lab-reports/index.md

 5. ls with path to directory as argument
 	* ![Image](Ex6.PNG)
 	* Absolute Path: /c/users/Naye
 	* Output Explanation: ls command lists every file in the lecture1 directory, which is displayed in the output.
+Also includes the directory messages since it's located in the directory lecture1.
 	* Error: None, working as intended.
 6. ls with path to file as argument
 	* ![Image](Ex5.PNG)